PDA-UR/CovPass-Scanner/README.md

 Python script for scanning, decoding, and verifying the EU Covid-19 vaccine certificate, as [specified by the EU](https://ec.europa.eu/health/ehealth/covid-19_en).

-This script takes an image with a QR code of a vaccine certificate as the parameter and will show the certificate's content.
+CovPass-Scanner scans the QR code of a vaccine certificate using a webcam.
-It will also validate the digital signature.

-This version also offers a live mode where EUDCCs can be scanned via a webcam.
 Certificate validity and name of the owner are displayed on-screen.
 This allows for quickly verifying the certificates of visitors.

-The code is very short and should provide an easy way to understand how these certificates are encoded:

-* The QR code encodes a string starting with "HC1:".
-* The string following "HC1:" is base45 encoded.
-* Decoding the base45 leads to zlib-compressed data.
-* Decompression leads to a CBOR Web Token structure.
+The script is heavily based on [hannob/vacdec](https://github.com/hannob/vacdec) (data extraction) and [HQJaTu/vacdec](https://github.com/HQJaTu/vacdec/tree/signature-verification) (signature verification).
+Check out these repositories for more information on the innner workings.

 ## Setup